-- 1. Right-click on the desktop and select Display settings. - 2.
+- 1. Right-click on the desktop and select Screen Resolution (Windows 7) or Display settings (Windows - 2.
 Select the display that you want to configure. - 3.
 Change display settings as you want.

 Note: If you set a higher resolution for the computer display than the external display, only part of the screen can be shown on the external display.